pjc-codes/hangman-game/README.md

-# hangman-game
+# Hangman : The Game

-A simple python code for playing hangman.
+A simple python code for playing hangman with a word randomly chosen from the txt file.
+The length of the word can be set.
+Maximum of 6 wrong attempts are permitted before losing.

+A very simple stick figure ASCII graphic of the hangman is also included.